 An IEEE report delving into how Baxter workers highlighted that base models will typically cost $22,000 and features a slightly more open Robot Operating System that, while not open source, has some libraries for low-level tasks.

 The Next Generation Industrial Robot (Nextage) features a head, torso and two arms that can be mounted during production.
-Each arm can lift 1.5 kg and the arm assemblies provide 6 axes of freedom, creating a full body degree of freedom of 16 when incorporating the neck and waste of the robot.
+Each arm can lift 1.5 kg and the arm assemblies provide 6 axes of freedom, creating a full-body degree of freedom of 16 when incorporating the neck and waist of the robot.
 It can achieve position repeatability within just 0.5 seconds and is explicitly designed for process automation, with the goal of freeing humans to focus on more high-thinking tasks.

 Built around the idea of you and me working together, the YuMi cobot is built with safety as a primary focus, with seven-axis dual-arms, flexible hands, and a universal parts feeding system.
 The YuMi offers integrated Ethernet, a payload capacity of 500 g and a camera and sensor configuration that allows it to work equally well whether it is beside humans or face-to-face with them.
 With safety as a top priority for YuMi, the robot is designed to stop what it is doing within milliseconds if it identifies an unexpected object or comes into contact with a coworker.
 Algorithms provide collision-free task guidance as well.